jwebster2469/ChatGPT-store/README.md

 ***

-*"I'm really impressed by the versatility of GPT-4.
+Alex: *"I'm really impressed by the versatility of GPT-4.
 The AI tools I've been working on are turning out to be quite useful, and I'm excited about what lies ahead.
 It's clear that AI is poised to have a significant impact on our daily lives, and I can't wait to see how it continues to evolve and make things even better in the future."*
 #
 In the fiercely competitive GPT store landscape, Sourceduty stands out as a thriving entity, showcasing its ability to develop GPTs and offer compelling value to ChatGPT users.
 #